 That’s where a waterproof tripod might start to look like a good idea.
 I’ve had tripods drown before, and drying them out is a real pain.
 You have to take them to pieces, clean them, air them out, and even the tiniest amount of grit can mess with how smoothly the tripod works afterward.

 The problem occurs when water gets inside the leg tubes.
 The most obvious place that happens is when you’re shooting at the waterline of something like a river or the beach when water can enter from the bottom.
-It’s generally less of an issue in rain because the legs aren’t as vulnerable to water seeping in from above, but it can certainly become a problem if you retracting and extending the legs in damp conditions.
+It’s generally less of an issue in the rain because the legs aren’t as vulnerable to water seeping in from above, but it can most definitely become a problem if you are retracting and extending the legs in damp conditions.